ESPN layoffs described as "cold as ice"

 “F---in horrible,” said another longtime ESPN staffer.

 SI reported on Wednesday morning that the number of ESPN on-air and online staffers losing jobs was around 100, though it was impossible to confirm an exact number.
 Over the course of the day on Wednesday, a number of staffers announced via social media that they had been let go.
-Those included the noted NFL information broker Ed Werder; longtime columnist Johnette Howard; espnW staffer Jane McManus; college football and ESPN Radio analyst Danny Kannel; NHL reporters Scott Burnside, Pierre LeBrun and Joe McDonald and a mass of college sports reporters including C.L.
-Brown, Eamonn Brennan, Jeremy Crabtree, Brett McMurphy, Max Olson, Dana O’Neil, Jesse Temple, Derek Tyson, Austin Ward, Ted Miller, David Ching and Brian Bennett.
-MLB reporter Doug Padilla, ESPN Dallas Columnist Jean-Jacques Taylor, soccer reporter Mike Goodman, ESPNU anchor Brendan Fitzgerald, NFL analyst Trent Dilfer, SportsCenter anchor Jay Crawford, NBA writer Ethan Strauss, Justin Verrier and Calvin Watkins, NFL reporter Ashley Fox and longtime MLB reporter Jayson Stark also tweeted they were being let go.
+Those included the noted NFL information broker Ed Werder; longtime columnist Johnette Howard; espnW staffer Jane McManus; college football and ESPN Radio analyst Danny Kanell; NHL reporters Scott Burnside, Pierre LeBrun and Joe McDonald and a mass of college sports reporters including C.L.
+Brown, Eamonn Brennan, Jeremy Crabtree, Brett McMurphy, Max Olson, Dana O’Neil, Jesse Temple, Derek Tyson, Austin Ward, Ted Miller, David Ching, Chantel Jennings, Dr. Jerry Punch and Brian Bennett.

+MLB reporter Doug Padilla, ESPN Dallas columnist Jean-Jacques Taylor, soccer reporter Mike Goodman, ESPNU anchor Brendan Fitzgerald, NFL analyst Trent Dilfer, SportsCenter anchors Jay Crawford, Darren M. Haynes and Jade McCarthy, correspondent Reese Waters, contributor Jarrett Bell, legal analyst Roger Cossack, golf broadcaster Dottie Pepper, NBA writers Ethan Strauss, Justin Verrier and Calvin Watkins, NFL reporter Ashley Fox, Len Elmore and longtime MLB reporter Jayson Stark also tweeted they were being let go.

+Additional fallout: The Charlotte Observer reported on Wednesday that ESPN will move its ESPNU studio operation from Charlotte to Bristol, Conn.
+A few ESPNU positions will remain in Charlotte.
+SI.com has learned that ESPN will use some of MLB Network’s studio programming heading forward.
+ESPN owns a 33% stake in BAMtech, the technology company spun off from digital media company MLB Advanced Media.

 ESPN issued two statements early on Wednesday, including one from President John Skipper and a second from his deputies.